ATL Data Types Visualizers

 Image Watch extension

-avl::Image description for Image Watch extension is included in atl.natvis file, which is stored in atl_visualizers folder in Adaptive Vision Library installation directory. atl.natvis file is installed automatically during Adaptive Vision Library installation.
+avl::Image description for Image Watch extension is included in atl.natvis file, which is stored in atl_visualizers folder in Aurora Vision Library installation directory. atl.natvis file is installed automatically during Aurora Vision Library installation.

 When program is paused during debug session, all variables of type avl::Image can be displayed in Image Watch window, as shown below: